ROCm/rocm-blogs/blogs/artificial-intelligence/mlperf-inf-4-1/README.md

 ## Summary

 In this blog post we showed you how to reproduce, on your own, the results of AMD’s MLPerf Inference submission with Llama 2 70B model Powered by MI300X.
-You can find the MLPerf results [here](https://mlcommons.org/benchmarks/inference-datacenter/).
+You can find the MLPerf results [here](https://mlcommons.org/benchmarks/inference-datacenter/), and read our post discussing the results in-depth, [here](https://community.amd.com/t5/instinct-accelerators/engineering-insights-unveiling-mlperf-results-on-amd-instinct/ba-p/705623).
 Please note that due to variation in the hardware configuration and condition in each run, specific results may deviate from the submitted result.
 You are encouraged to build on our effort and optimize your workloads using MI300X and ROCm.

 ## Disclaimers